Mayon Turbo Stove:

 Long logs of firewood are used for fuel during village ceremonies.
 The heavy smoke generated poses a health hazard for the women and the babies they carry on their backs.

 Understanding the need to relieve people's dependency on woodfuel, REAP-Canada introduced the Mayon Turbo Stove in the Gambia in September 2003.
 The technology peaked the interest of many women, researchers, and NGO workers as they realized its potential to eliminate the burden of fuelwood collection, alleviate indoor air pollution, and preserve the environment.
 Community members brainstormed with REAP-Canada staff on how to best utilize the stove to fit the Gambian lifestyle.
-This consultation with local villagers sparked the research, designing, and planning of bringing a larger Mayon Turbo Stove model into people's homes.
+This consultation with local villagers sparked the research, designing, and planning of bringing a larger Mayon Turbo Stove model into people's homes that is more suitable for the large cooking pots and household sizes.

-Field testing has shown that the stove can effectively burn the major crop residues of the Gambia (which include rice hull, millet husk, peanut shells, and corn cob pieces) which are all in abundance after the harvest season and commonly discarded or burned in the fields to remove the waste.
-Local metal shops have already been contacted to manufacture the larger MTS model to accommodate the Gambia's large families.
-Dissemination of the stove is currently being targeted towards communities on the North Bank of the Gambia River where fuelwood is most scarce and people are buying fuelwood or forced to use cow dung for fuel.
+Field testing has shown that the stove can effectively burn selective crop residues of the Gambia including rice hull, millet husk, peanut shells, and corn cob pieces.
+Dissemination of the stove is being targeted towards communities where people are buying fuelwood.

 Profuse quantities of smoke are produced while cooking using the traditional three stone cooking method in the Gambia